Skip to Content

 Just know that when you’re trying to plan your vacation, expect it to be colder than it actually is!

-Winter is a tricky month.
-Not only are things just closed for the winter, but even some winter specific activities might not be open.
+Winter is a tricky month for travel.
+Not only are things just closed for the winter, but even some winter specific activities might not be open when you’re visiting.

 So just like you can’t depend on good weather during the summer for certain activities, the same can be said for planning a trip to Quebec City in winter.